jrsoftware/issrc/readme.txt

   http://git-scm.com/

-  To be able to contribute to Inno Setup, clone your own fork instead of cloning the main Inno Setup repository an make pull requests.
+  To be able to contribute to Inno Setup, clone your own fork instead of cloning the main Inno Setup repository and make pull requests.
 See:

   https://help.github.com/articles/fork-a-repo